FAQs on Settlement Intelligence AI Demand Letters

 Venue also impacts claim value.
 Settlement Intelligence has an entry for the venue based upon the way it is handled within the insurance claim programs.

-Looking at the thousands of demand letters we’ve done over the past 20 years, the use of images is highly variable.
+In reviewing thousands of demand letters we’ve worked on over the past 20 years, the use of images is highly variable.
 Sometimes with vehicle damage you want 1, 2 or 4 photos on a page.
 It is easier to just drag those into Word and resize as you wish.
 The same with injury photos, imaging screenshots, or illustrations.
 In some cases they need to be small, and other times you might want to use the entire side of the page for a picture of a long bone fracture.

 Answer: The minimum licensing term is one year.
 The licensing fee is paid monthly to make it more accessible to firms who cannot pay an annual fee.
 The licensing amount on the web site is stated per month.